How to get the most from your coils

 Tips For Ongoing Use

-These tips apply to virtually every replaceable coil, although all are not paramount to longevity, neglecting some may result in either diminished flavour or overall performance.
+The following tips apply to virtually every replaceable coil.
+Although all are not paramount to longevity, neglecting some may result in either diminished flavour or overall performance.

 The Clearer The Better

 In theory, we want our e liquid to be relatively clear and free of any sediment.
-This is more critical with entry level, lower ohm coils such as those used in Evods or eGo style clearomisers.
+This is most critical with entry level coils such as those used in eGo style clearomisers.

 Similar Flavour profiles